jmcgettrick/MoodleDirectV2/README.txt

 	> Incorrect links to GradeMark and Originality Report for students have been hidden.
 	> Conflicts with Bootstrap theme for tooltips and fixed grademark link position.
 	> Incorrect settings link in the Plagiarism plugin.
+	> Student is now enrolled on the class when checking EULA acceptance to ensure they are on account.

 ####################################################################################